ComparativeGenomicsToolkit/cactus/doc/progressive.md

 The `jobStorePath` is where intermediate files, as well as job metadata, [will be kept by Toil](https://toil.readthedocs.io/en/latest/running/introduction.html#job-store). **It must be accessible to all worker systems.**

 The `seqFile` is a text file containing the locations of the input sequences as well as their phylogenetic tree.
 The tree will be used to progressively decompose the alignment by iteratively aligning sibling genomes to estimate their parents in a bottom-up fashion.
-Polytomies in the tree are allowed, though the amount of computation required for a sub-alignment rises quadratically with the degree of the polytomy.
+Polytomies in the tree are *no longer* allowed, as changes to chaining have caused them to lead to drops in coverage.
 Cactus uses the predicted branch lengths from the tree to determine appropriate pairwise alignment parameters, allowing closely related species to be aligned more quickly with no loss in accuracy.
 The file is formatted as follows:

     NEWICK tree
     name1 path1